 We’ve all been there.
 Someone is in the middle of a fantastic presentation, and as we’re laser-focused on every word, “SCREECH”.
 That shrill sound that we all know and are not very fond of starts emanating from the speakers.
-Yes, FEEDBACK!!!
+Yes, audio FEEDBACK!!!

 How Feedback Happens

 The sound is then reamplified through the loudspeakers.
 Unless stopped, the loudspeakers’ sound will be detected again by the microphone, and it will be amplified another time which continues the infinite loop.

 There are many solutions to prevent feedback before it occurs and correct the error if it happens.

 Be sure to pay attention to the sound quality and volume as you slowly increase the controls.
 Proactively setting up the system and testing well in advance of the program’s start time will provide you with additional time to determine the optimum microphone volume level for your specific audio system.

 Ring Out the Microphone

-This can be done using a process called “ringing out” the system, where professional sound engineers turn down the the corresponding equalizer’s frequency which is feeding back.
+This can be done using a process called “ringing out” the system, where professional sound engineers turn down the corresponding equalizer’s frequency which is feeding back.
 This prevents audio feedback at an isolated pitch, and it allows for louder, pleasantly audible volume to be achieved.

 Use an Anti-Feedback Device

 Another solution to fighting audio feedback is to incorporate an anti-feedback device into your audio system.
 These devices (commonly referred to as feedback destroyers or feedback eliminators) can automatically reduce the high-pitched squealing noise by selecting the frequency (or a range) of the feedback and applying attenuation.

 Place Speakers in Front of the Microphone Facing the Other Way

-Since the most common culprit that cause audio feedback is a microphone being placed too close and in the direction of the output speakers, the simple solution to prevent such audio feedback problems is to strategically place the main speakers in front of the microphone and facing the opposite direction while using several small speakers (or monitors) pointing back to the subject that needs to hear on stage.
+Since the most common culprit that causes audio feedback is a microphone being placed too close and in the direction of the output speakers, the simple solution to prevent such audio feedback problems is to strategically place the main speakers in front of the microphone and facing the opposite direction while using several small speakers (or monitors) pointing back to the subject that needs to hear on stage.